PhD in Industrial Engineering

 What Will You Study?

-Areas of PhD research in Industrial Engineering at WNE include Manufacturing, Advanced Production and Inventory Modeling, Supply Chain, Advanced Manufacturing Systems, Quality Control and Analysis Systems, System Risk and Safety, as well as a wide breadth of topics that are defined by the student and advisor.
+The PhD in Industrial Engineering at Western New England is a thesis-based, research-oriented degree for candidates who intend to pursue careers in Organizational Management, Research and Development, Research Management, or Academia.
+The program is intended to be versatile and tailored to support individual research initiatives.
+Course requirements are established solely by the doctoral committee.
+Areas of PhD research at WNE include Manufacturing, Advanced Production and Inventory Modeling, Supply Chain, Advanced Manufacturing Systems, Quality Control and Analysis Systems, System Risk and Safety, as well as a wide breadth of topics that are defined by the student and advisor.
 Through a combination of coursework, milestone examinations, and independent research culminating in your dissertation, you will gain the foundation and depth of industrial engineering theory and practice, a breadth of knowledge across multiple areas of specialization.

 Admissions for the PhD in Industrial Engineering are rolling and applications are reviewed quarterly.
 Entry points into the program are during the Fall, Winter, Spring, and Summer terms.

 Candidates for the PhD in Industrial Engineering should possess a master’s or bachelor’s degree in Industrial Engineering or closely related discipline with a GPA of 3.5 or greater (4.0 scale).
 Students seeking admissions to the PhD program will have an undergraduate academic record that demonstrates outstanding performance.

 A GRE score from the last five years is required, with scores that place the student in the 60% percentile in each of the three areas of testing.

 Candidates having scores below the established GPA and GRE requirements will be considered on a case-by-case basis upon petition and discussion with the IEEM Department Chair.

 - Evidence of completion of a probability and statistics course with a grade of at least a “B”